 The USA and Asian countries have been driving key technologies forwards strategically with high levels of financial support.
-Just recently, the U.S. Inflation Reduction Act in addition to the U.S. Chips Act has contributed to a further intensification of competitive relationships with Europe.
+Just recently, the U.S. Inflation Reduction Act in addition to the U.S. Chips Act has contributed to a further intensification of competition and to the shifting of competitive relationships with Europe.
 Figure 6 shows the substantial investments by these countries in the semiconductor industry.
 Europe is rapidly losing ground and even the currently planned 43 billion EUR in grants, which will have to be financed to a large part on a national level, although they are a good first step, will not allow Europe to catch up.